OPHTHALMIC EXAMINATION

 - Fundus exsamination

 Once the examination is complete, a therapeutic recommendation is made based on the diagnosis.
-If necessary, a follow-up appointment will be arranged.
+If necessary, a follow-up appointment will be scheduled.

-If vision correction is necessary, glasses may be prescribed or you will be informed about the possibility of surgical correction of refractive errors (myopia, hyperopia, astigmatism, presbyopia).
+If vision correction becomes necessary, prescription glasses can be provided, or we will inform you about the surgical options for correcting refractive errors (myopia, hyperopia, astigmatism, presbyopia).

-You are also welcome to visit us for an ophthalmological examination in case of acute or persistent eye inflammations or skin lesions around the eye.
+We also welcome patients for an ophthalmic examination in cases of acute or persistent eye inflammation, or skin lesions around the eyes.

 We also carry out special tests